 Liberty Square is an area in the Magic Kingdom at Walt Disney World.
 The entire area is dedicated to transporting you to the Colonial period with every detail considered.
-If you are a patriot for the United States, then this is definitely the land for you!
-Here are 8 fun facts and secrets about Liberty Square:
+If you are a patriot of the United States, then this is definitely the land for you!
+Here are seven fun facts and secrets about Liberty Square:

 7 – A lot of work for a tree!